SolaceSamples/solace-samples-spring/_docs/spring-cloud-stream.md

 After starting you should see the Source app emitting an event every 5 seconds.
 Note that if you look back at your Sink app that was deployed previously you should now see it receiving the events that are being emitted.

-At this point you have now implemented a sending & receiving app using Spring Cloud Streams and PubSub+ !!
+At this point you have now implemented a sending & receiving app using Spring Cloud Stream and PubSub+ !!
 Leave the app running for the remainder of the tutorial.

 ## Learn about the Processor

-Sample code [is here](https://github.com/SolaceSamples/solace-samples-spring/tree/master/cloud-streams-processor) if not already imported in previous steps.
+Sample code [is here](https://github.com/SolaceSamples/solace-samples-spring/tree/master/cloud-stream-processor) if not already imported in previous steps.

 ### ConvertFtoCProcessor.java
 Open a new console/terminal if needed.
-Open the ConvertFtoCProcessor.java file in the "cloud-streams-processor" project.
+Open the ConvertFtoCProcessor.java file in the "cloud-stream-processor" project.
-This class shows how simple it is to write a Spring Cloud Streams app that receives, processesses & sends to PubSub+.
+This class shows how simple it is to write a Spring Cloud Stream app that receives, processesses & sends to PubSub+.
 The class is a processor which receives SensorReadings in Fahrenheit from one topic, converts them to Celsius and publishes the updated SensorReadings to a Celsius topic

 A few things to take note of:
 * As before the [@SpringBootApplication](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-using-springbootapplication-annotation.html) annotation enables auto-configuration and component scanning
-* The @EnableBinding(Processor.class) annotation tells us that we are creating a Spring Cloud Streams Processor application and enables the Input & Output channels on the Processor binding interface.
+* The @EnableBinding(Processor.class) annotation tells us that we are creating a Spring Cloud Stream Processor application and enables the Input & Output channels on the Processor binding interface.
 This Prcoessor's input & output channels will be bound to our messaging system at run time.
 * The @StreamListener annotation defines which method should be invoked when an event is received on our Processor.INPUT channel.
 * The @SendTo annotation defines that returned objects from the method should be sent to the Processor.OUTPUT channel.